ManognaRajuChamarthi/Base_Codes/README.md

 # Base_Codes
-This Repository has so reusable codes for many projects.
+This Repository has reusable codes for many projects.